 - In severe cases they may immobilize your arm for a short period.

 - Use soft tissue therapy such as massage or myofascial release techniques.
 This is done in order to break down adhesions that may be restricting the nerve.

 - Demonstrate neural stretching exercises.

-- Operate in severe or persistent cases.
+- Operate in severe or persistent cases, where surgery is indicated.

 - Capitani D, Beer S. Handlebar palsy—a compression syndrome of the deep terminal (motor) branch of the ulnar nerve in biking.
 J Neurol 2002;249(10):1441–5.